Raghad Hannon shinen Alsudani, Alaa Hussein Altaiee and Bushra khalid Altamimi

 Posters & Accepted Abstracts: Surgery Curr Res

-Background: Blood sugar increment during surgery is a part of stress response; this increment is due to insulin dysfunction and glucose production, which leads to increased complications due to hyperglycemia.
-Aim: To assess glucose level change, intra-operatively and recovery in non-diabetic recipients in renal transplant surgery.
-Patients & Methods: Fifty-two patients from 1-1-2016 to 1-3-2017 in renal transplant center.
-All the patients were given general anesthesia with the same agents, monitoring of blood sugar pre-induction and every half hour, soluble insulin was administered when the blood sugar reached 200 mg/dl as 1 unit for each 10 mg above 200.
-Recovery was assessed using Aldrete’s scoring system.
-Results: There was variable increase in blood sugar among patients; 39/52 above 110 mg/dl at pre-induction and 1 patient was 276 mg.
-18/52 had 200–250 mg at least once; among them, 11 patients reached 250–300 mg, six patients 300–400 and three reached above 400.
-Five patients had delayed recovery with no significant relation to pre-induction level, but significant to other readings, risk assessment showed more odds ratio for delayed recovery in high sugar reading.
-Assessment of increment from pre-induction is a valid test for delayed recovery.
-Conclusion: Blood sugar measurement is mandatory in non-diabetic in renal transplant recipients.
+Background: blood sugar increment during surgery is part of stress response, this increment is due to insulin dysfunction and glucose production and hyperglycemia increases complications.
+Aim of study: assess glucose level change intraoperatively and recovery in non-diabetic recipients in renal transplant surgery.
+Patients and methods: 52 patients from 1-1-2016 to 1-3-2017 In renal transplant center. all had general anesthesia with the same agents, monitoring of blood sugar pre-induction and every half hour, soluble insulin start to be given for patient when when blood sugar reach 200mg/dl as 1 unit for each 10 mg above 200 and recovery assessed using aldrete score.
+Results: there is variable increase in blood sugar among patients, 39/52 above 110 mg/dl at pre induction,1 patient was 276mg.
+18/52 had 200-250 mg at least once among them,11patients reached 250-300mg,6 patients300-400 and 3reahed above400.
+5 patients had delayed recovery with no significance relation to pre-induction level but significant to other readings, risk assessment showed more odd’s ratio for delayed recovery in high sugar reading and assessment of increment from preinduction is a valid test for delayed recovery.
+Conclusion: blood sugar measurement is mandatory in non-diabetic in renal transplant recipients.
 Key words: stress response to surgery, hyperglycemia delayed recovery.

 E-mail: [email protected]